Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## About the Project
 For this project I decided to dive into fullstack development to deepen my knowledge in the technologies referenced below.
-This application is written with **Vanilla Javascript** without the use of any framework.
+The application is written in plain 'vanilla' **Javascript**** without the use of any framework.
 It is a fully functional **PWA** (progressive web app) as well as a **SPA** (single page application).
 I have used 'soft design', best known as '**neumorphism**' in the frontend, getting rid of all flashy aspects of the interface and creating a soft visual that stays consistent throughout the entire product.
-I'm using **AWS S3 bucket** for file storage and my own **RESTful API** for JSON data storage, making use of Post, Get, Patch and Delete requests.
+I am using **AWS S3 bucket** for file storage and my own **RESTful API** for JSON data storage, making use of Post, Get, Patch and Delete requests.
 Existing **login authentication** with unauthorized redirection.
 This project is regarded as a coding playground for learning purposes.
 ____________________________________________________________________________________________________________________________________________________________________

 ## Features